RandomOrca25/FreezePlayers/README.md

 team-based challenges, or competitions.
 You can use this feature to halt certain teams at key moments during gameplay, ensuring for example an announcement saying: "golden apples dropped at x:100 y:20"

-Here is the list of all features of the FreezePlayers plugin includes:
+Here is the list of all features of the FreezePlayers plugin:

 Single Player Freeze: Freeze individual players using the /freezeplayer <player> command.